BDC Hamburger Icon

 TipBottom line

 Visit the FCC Broadband Speed Guide to help determine the download and upload business broadband speeds you need for data-intensive tasks, such as sending and receiving large files.
+You can also check out the InMyArea online tool to discover which ISPs are available to you.

 What are the types of internet connections?

 Various internet service types for businesses serve specific purposes and offer different speeds.
-The type of internet connection you should pursue depends on your area’s infrastructure, your business location and your use cases.
+The type of internet connection you should pursue depends on your area’s infrastructure, your business location, and your use cases.

 If you’re debating relying on a mobile hotspot versus satellite internet for remote business connectivity, note that satellite internet is more expensive and isn’t as fast or flexible as a mobile hotspot.